tkhq/qos/README.md

 #### Quorum Key

 An asymmetric key used to uniquely authenticate and encrypt data.
 This key should only ever be reconstituted inside of an enclave.
-Additionally, the full provisioning of the Quorum Key concludes the attestation flow launches, at which point QuorumOS pivots to launching the specified enclave app.
-At rest outside of the enclave, the key is intended to be stored across shares using shamir's secret sharing.
+Additionally, the full provisioning of the Quorum Key concludes the attestation flow, at which point QuorumOS pivots to launching the specified enclave app.
+At rest, outside of the enclave, the key is intended to be stored across shares using shamir's secret sharing.
+Note that key shares are always intended to be stored encrypted to the Personal Key, never in plaintext.

 #### Quorum Member